dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

 share: true
 ---

-## Mammal Collection in Colombia.
+## Mammal records in Colombia

-Disappointed because the last [report of Colombia to the CBD](http://www.pnud.org.co/sitio.shtml?apc=i1-----&x=75608#.U3b1wfldV8G) do not mention how much Colombia knows his biodiversity, I decided to carry a basic analysis using mammal data and R.
+Disappointed by the last [report of Colombia to the CBD](http://www.pnud.org.co/sitio.shtml?apc=i1-----&x=75608#.U3b1wfldV8G) that does not mention how much Colombia knows about its biodiversity, I decided to carry out a basic analysis using mammal data and R.

-In my opinion the report is only focus on ecosystem services and the only mention of biodiversity loss is trough deforestation.
-But my opinion on this matter will be subject of another post.
+In my opinion the report is only focused on ecosystem services and biodiversity loss is only mentioned as an impact of deforestation.
+But my opinion on this matter will be the subject of another post.

 ## My Example

-First I downloaded the mammal data set for Colombia from [GBIF, which you can get here](http://www.gbif.org/occurrence/search?TAXON_KEY=359&COUNTRY=CO).
+First, I downloaded the mammal data set for Colombia from [GBIF, which you can get here](http://www.gbif.org/occurrence/search?TAXON_KEY=359&COUNTRY=CO).
 The data set has 85318 records (probably more if you get it after May 2014).
-From those records I used the one with hard evidence: the ones having preserved specimens, eliminating 1893 observations, mainly from [iNaturalist](http://www.inaturalist.org/) and [Corantioquia.](http://www.corantioquia.gov.co/)
+From those records I selected those with hard evidence, i.e., the ones having preserved specimens, eliminating 1893 observations, mainly from [iNaturalist](http://www.inaturalist.org/) and [Corantioquia.](http://www.corantioquia.gov.co/)

-Some georeferences were really bad made, plotting points outside Colombia.
+Some georeferences were really wrongly made, plotting points outside Colombia.
 So I decided to overwrite those coordinates using NAs.
-At the end I used just 36031 georeferenced points to make the maps, less than half the total data set.
-It is sad to discover that more than half the records are bad or not georeferenced.
+At the end I used only 36031 georeferenced points, less than half of the total data set, to generate maps.
+It is sad to discover that more than half of the records are wrong or not georeferenced.

 Before making the maps I fixed some issues, such as empty records and the 8200001422-01 problem, which you can see in detail at [the end of this post.](http://tapirologist.wordpress.com/2013/06/04/biodiversity-by-colombian-institutions/)

-#### Plotting all the records the map looks like this.
+#### Plotting all the records, the map looks like this:
 <figure>
 	<img src="/images/mammal/map1.png">
 </figure>